 Roberts renews call for court funding

-WASHINGTON (AP) — Chief Justice John Roberts says Congress and the White House need to restore funding to the nation's federal courts to keep from undermining, in his words, "the public's confidence in all three branches of government."
+WASHINGTON (AP) — Congress and the White House need to restore funding to the nation's federal courts to keep from undermining "the public's confidence in all three branches of government," Chief Justice John Roberts said Tuesday in his year-end report.

-Court officials are calling for more than $7 billion in funding for fiscal year 2014, which they calculate at less than two-tenths of 1 percent of total federal outlays.
+Court officials are calling for $7.04 billion for fiscal year 2014, which they calculate at less than two-tenths of 1 percent of total federal outlays.